 I admit for the budget’s sake, I smell them at the local health food store.
 They sell a good quality brand like this one.
 Unfortunately, the mark up there is quite high.
 So I see what I like, for what needs I have and then order them on Amazon for half the price.
 Chances are I also have a gift card.
 Double win.

-My favorite motivating blend is 4 drops of Lime, 3 drops of Bergamot, and 2 drops of Rosemary into the diffuser or on a cotton pad I set near my workspace.
+My favorite motivating blend is 4 drops of Lime, 3 drops of Bergamot, and 2 drops of Rosemary into this diffuser or on a cotton pad I set near my workspace.
 Let me tell you, I can crank out some serious work with that.